Oh, fondue night! You’re my favorite.

 Little touches like these make the night feel fancier and even more special.

-Step 4: Think about the mood.
+Step 4: Consider the Mood

-Step 5: Eliminate distractions.
+Step 5: Eliminate Distractions

 Put your phones away in a drawer or turn them off for a few hours.
 Shut down the computer and turn off the tv.

 Put your little ones to bed on the early side or give them a snack and a movie to enjoy.
 Jack did have to join us for part of our date night, but we just worked with it!

 (Side Note… I realize that our children are not distractions, only that they can provide them.
 I mean, just look at that sweet face! ;)